SantiM01/Senior-Project/new_model_comparison.md

 This scatter plot shows how well different models predicted game by game passing touchdowns for each quarterback without using previous game information (non-autoregressive).
 The Random Forest model (green) generally had the lowest prediction errors, staying tight across most QBs.
 The Linear Regression model (blue) had a few bigger misses, with some errors jumping above 5 touchdowns.
 Overall, Random Forest once again proved to be the most stable and accurate model for this task.

 ![rush_box_mae_auto](https://github.com/user-attachments/assets/d73dd82e-070e-4089-a1e0-add61f3607de)
+This box plot compares the distribution of mean absolute error across the three models.
+Random Forest not only had the lowest median error but also the smallest spread, making it the most consistent performer.
+Linear Regression had slightly higher errors and a few big outliers that hurt its reliability.
+Meanwhile, the Dummy Model performed worse overall, with more frequent and larger errors compared to the other two.

 ![rush_hist_mae_dummy_auto](https://github.com/user-attachments/assets/dc6eef83-a760-4f9b-bc1f-44e23aaee43a)